cipheLab/FCSFluorochromeAnonymiser/README.md

 # FCSColumnNameEditor
-this tool anonymises the parameters of the FCS file
+This tool can be used to select the parameters to be anonymised in an FCS file.

    ## Usage